valencik/mastersAPSC/documents/thesis/thesis.md

 Clustering more categorical data could lead to more discrete or separated clusters.
 Nevertheless the cluster results of this data could be used to aid in classifying authors.

-The same data points from figures @fig:nyne-linear, @fig:nync-linear, and @fig:nenc-linear are shown in the various subplots of figure @fig:kmeans-authors1.
+The same data points from figures @fig:nyne-linear, @fig:nync-linear, and @fig:nenc-linear are shown in the subplots of figure @fig:kmeans-authors1.
 The color of each data point in figure @fig:kmeans-authors1 represent which cluster that author belongs to.
 This cluster membership was determined through the K-means algorithm set to find 5 centers (see [K-means Clustering](#k-means-clustering)).